ngszyba/ML-and-car-accidents/README.md

 | Decision Tree           | 0.9443 |
 * For each of the models I looked into what data categories are important for the model
 ![](/Figures/Xgb_features.png)
 * I have picked the most important categorical variables of the data set and performed exploratory data analysis to learn which characteristics stand out in serious accidents compared with other accidents.
+For example: Serious accidents tend to happen more often with areas with a higher speed limit.
+In addition, serious accidents occur more often at dual carriageway (road type - 3) than at a roundabouts (road type 1).

 ![](/Figures/speed.png)
 ![](/Figures/road_type.png)